-11. Development consent granted by this Order is to be treated as specific planning permission for the purposes of section 264(3)(a) of the 1990 Act (which identifies cases in which land is or is not to be treated as operational land for the purposes of that Act).
+11. Development consent granted by this Order is to be treated as specific planning permiss ion for the purposes of section 264(3)(a) of the 1990 Act (cases in which land is to be treated as not being operational land).